PAU D'ARCO TINCTURE|

 It is one of the largest and strongest of tropical forest trees, growing up to 150 feet tall while the base can be 4 to 7 feet in diameter.

-Anthraquinones, Ascorbic - acid, Beta - carotene, Beta - sitosterol, Beta - lapachone & lapachol (naphthoquinone compounds), quercetin (bioflavnoid), Calcium, Chromium, Chrysophanic - acid, Cobalt, Fat, Fiber, Iron, Lapachol, Magnesium, Naphthoquinones, Niacin, Phosphorus, Potassium, Protein, Riboflavin, Selenium, Silicon, Thiamin, Zinc.
+Anthraquinones, ascorbic -acid, beta-carotene (carotenoid), beta-sitosterol, beta-lapachone & lapachol (naphthoquinone compounds), quercetin (bioflavnoid), Calcium, Chromium, Chrysophanic-acid, Cobalt, Fat, Fiber, Iron, Lapachol, Magnesium, Naphthoquinones, Niacin (vitamin B3), Phosphorus, Potassium, Protein, Riboflavin (vitamin B2), Selenium, Silicon, Thiamin (vitamin B1), Zinc.

 Two main bioactive components have been isolated from Tabebuia; lapachol and ß-lapachone (beta lapachone).
 The last one is considered to be the main anti-tumor compound.
 Tumor and pro-apoptotic effects were observed in vitro.
 Some mechanistic studies on this compound's molecular effects have been conducted.
-The drug appears to be generally safe and one of the most important interactions of this plant has been associated with interference in the biological cycle of Vitamin K in the body. ß-lapachone inhibits DNA topoisomerase.
+The drug appears to be generally safe and one of the most important interactions of this plant has been associated with interference in the biological cycle of Vitamin K in the body. ß-lapachone inhibits DNA topoisomerase (enzymes controlling the topology of DNA in all cells).

 Topoisomerase inhibitors (including beta-lapachone) seem to be effective against several types of cancer, including lung, breast, colon and prostate cancers and malignant melanoma.